What is Biodiesel?

 Blends like B2 and B5 are popular fuels in the trucking industry because biodiesel has excellent lubricating properties, so usage of the blends can benefit engine performance.

-Biodiesel growth boosts the U.S. economy, not just by creating jobs but also by reducing our dependence on global oil markets and vulnerability to price spikes.
+Biodiesel growth boosts the U.S. economy by creating jobs and reducing our dependence on global oil markets and vulnerability to price spikes.
 There are currently about 200 biodiesel plants across the country – from Washington state to Iowa to North Carolina – with registered capacity to produce some 3 billion gallons of fuel.
-The industry is supporting more than 62,000 jobs, generating billions of dollars in GDP, household income and tax revenues.
-The industry’s economic impact is poised to grow significantly with continued production increases.
-The industry supports jobs in a variety of sectors, from manufacturing to transportation, agriculture and service.
+The industry is supporting more than 62,000 jobs, generating billions of dollars in GDP, household income, and tax revenues.
+The industry’s economic impact is poised to grow significantly with increased production.
+The initiative supports jobs in various sectors, from manufacturing to transportation, agriculture, and service.

 The EPA has recognized biodiesel’s environmental benefits by classifying it as an Advanced Biofuel, making biodiesel the only commercial-scale U.S. fuel produced nationwide to meet the agency’s advanced criteria.
-According to the EPA, biodiesel reduces greenhouse gas emissions by at least 57 percent and up to 86 percent when compared to petroleum diesel – making it one of the most practical and cost-effective ways to immediately address climate change.
+According to the EPA, biodiesel reduces greenhouse gas emissions by at least 57 percent and up to 86 percent compared to petroleum diesel – making it one of the most practical and cost-effective ways to address climate change immediately.
 In addition, biodiesel sharply reduces major tailpipe pollutants from petroleum diesel, particularly from older diesel vehicles.
-This is important because the EPA has consistently cited diesel exhaust – primarily from older trucks, buses and other vehicles – as one of the nation’s most dangerous pollutants.
+This is important because the EPA has consistently cited diesel exhaust – primarily from older trucks, buses, and other vehicles – as one of the nation’s most dangerous pollutants.